techno-sorcery/techno-sorcery.github.io/entertainment/md/nerdtest.md

 <br><br>

 ### Part I: Education and Learning
 Answer the following questions for your highest level of education (within reason).
-For example, if you haven't gone to college or trade school, answer them the best you can for high school.

 1. <label><input type="checkbox"> Have you ever made the dean's list?</label>
 1. <label><input type="checkbox"> ...for a GPA above 3.6?</label>